How to Easily Start Geraniums from Cuttings

 How Geraniums Grow from Cuttings

-A geranium stem cutting can turn into a flower-producing plant through the process of vegetative propagation.
+A geranium stem cutting can turn into a flower-producing plant through vegetative propagation.

-The cutting is essentially a clone of the parent plant and has the potential to develop roots, grow into a mature plant, and eventually produce flowers when provided with the right conditions and care.
+The cutting is basically a clone of the parent plant and, when provided with the right conditions and care, has the potential to develop roots, grow into a mature plant, and eventually produce flowers.

 geraniums in greenhouse